skip navigation links

 Hospital Equipment Loan Program (HELP)

-H.E.L.P. is a program of the Freemasons.
-Durable medical equipment is available to borrow free of charge for home use only from the Masonic Lodge in Malden.
+H.E.L.P. is a program of the Freemasons and located in Woburn and Wilmington.
+Durable medical equipment is available to borrow free of charge for home use only.
 You do not have to be a Freemason to borrow equipment.
 Equipment for loan includes items such as canes, commodes, tub seats, walkers, wheelchairs, transfer benches, hospital beds, and a Hoya lift.
-H.E.L.P. is open Saturday mornings only.
+There is also a wheelchair ramp program through the Wilmington Friendship Lodge that installs ramps at private homes for no charge (based on availability and not limited to Wilmington residents).
+The ramps are donated by homeowners who no longer need them.

 Brother Geoff Bemiss